 - j.
-Be in compliance with the requirements of the Government Accounting and Standard Board's Statement No. 67, Financial Reporting for Pension Plans and Statement No. 68, Accounting and Financial Reporting for Pensions, using RP-2000 Combined Healthy Participant Mortality Tables, by gender, with generational projection by Scale AA; - k.
-Report funding status and contribution rates using both the current assumed rate of return on investments and an assumed discount rate that is 200 basis points less than the Fund's assumed rate of return; - 1.
-Provide information indicating the number of months or years for which the current market value of assets of the Fund are adequate to sustain the payment of expected retirement benefits as determined in the Fund's latest valuation; and - m.
-Provide information indicating the projected assets, liabilities and actuarially required contributions to the Fund over the next 30 years based on the Fund's latest valuations and actuarial assumptions.
+Annual financial statements that are in compliance with the requirements of the Government Accounting and Standard Board's Statement No. 67, Financial Reporting for Pension Plans and Statement No. 68, Accounting and Financial Reporting for Pensions, using RP-2000 Combined Healthy Participant Mortality Tables, by gender, with generational projection by Scale AA; - k.
+Annual financial statements similar to those required under subparagraph (i), but which use an assumed rate of return on investments and an assumed discount rate that are equal to 200 basis points less than the Fund's assumed rate of return; - l.
+Information indicating the number of months or years for which the current market value of assets of the Fund are adequate to sustain the payment of expected retirement benefits as determined in the Fund's latest valuation and under the financial statements prepared pursuant to subparagraphs (i) and (j); and - m.
+Information indicating the recommended contributions to the Fund based on the Fund's latest valuation, and the contributions necessary to fund the Fund based on financial statements prepared pursuant to paragraphs (i) and (j), stated as an annual dollar value and a percentage of valuation payroll.

-In addition to the above information, the Fund will also make available on a timely basis on its website prior actuarial studies and reports in order that accurate comparisons can be made, minutes of its meetings for the past 3 years on an adjusting basis, and copies of all reports or studies commissioned by the Fund that are matters of public interest, including experience studies and investment performance reports.
+In addition to the above information, the Fund will also make available on a timely basis on its website prior actuarial studies and reports in order that accurate comparisons can be made, minutes of its meetings for the past 3 years on an adjusting basis, and copies of all reports or studies commissioned by the Fund that are matters of public interest.